patrickdappollonio/mcp-domaintools/README.md

 ## Installation

+There are three ways to get this MCP server: you can use the Docker mode (which, if you have Docker installed, will automatically download and run the MCP server) or the binary options, both by getting one [from the releases page](https://github.com/patrickdappollonio/mcp-domaintools/releases) or by [installing it with Homebrew for macOS and Linux](#homebrew-macos-and-linux).

 ### Editor Configuration

-Add the following configuration to your editor's settings to use `mcp-domaintools`:
+Add the following configuration to your editor's settings to use `mcp-domaintools` via the binary option:

 ```json5
 {